We are the recipient of a Clinical Ideas and Opportunities Fund Grant from the Northern Ontario Academic Medicine Association.

 We have also received two summer studentship awards from the Northern Ontario School of Medicine.

-We have welcomed upwards of 12 team members to our project.
-The background of our team hass broad, diverse and includes those with experience as health administrators, multi-disciplinary front-line healthcare professionals, learners, researchers, academics or educators, academic leadership and a patient advocate – all with experience and expertise in social accountability or related topics in education and/or healthcare service delivery.
+We have welcomed upwards of 12 team members to our projects.
+The background of our team is broad, diverse and includes those with experience as health administrators, multi-disciplinary front-line healthcare professionals, learners, researchers, academics or educators, academic leadership and a patient advocate – all with experience and expertise in social accountability or related topics in education and/or healthcare service delivery.

 Dr. Alex Anawati is the Principal Investigator and Co-Lead for the SAFE for Health Institutions Project.
-He obtained his Medical Degree, as part of the charter class, at the Northern Ontario School of Medicine (NOSM), followed by a residency in Family Medicine at the University of British Columbia and a Fellowship in Emergency Medicine with NOSM.
+He is the Physician Lead for Advocacy, Leadership and Policy at the Centre for Social Accountability and Clinical Lead for Social Accountability at Health Sciences North.
+He obtained his Medical Degree, as part of the charter class, at the Northern Ontario School of Medicine University (NOSMU), followed by a residency in Family Medicine at the University of British Columbia and a Fellowship in Emergency Medicine with NOSM.
 For the past 10 years, Dr. Anawati’s clinical career has been rooted in Sudbury, Canada as an ER MD at an Academic Health Sciences Centre and with a Nurse Practitioners clinic to help deliver primary care to people experiencing homelessness.

 You can check out some of Dr. Anawati’s perspectives on social accountability in medicine with this community presentation and podcast delivered to the City of Greater Sudbury.
 You can also read about his Call-to-Action: ‘Social Accountability as the Framework for the Moral Obligations of an Academic Health Sciences Centre’ in Social Innovations Journal.
 Dr. Anawati was recognized as one of Sudbury’s 40 Under Fourty in 2019 for his work on Social Accountability in Medicine.